Module bones_framework::networking::online

 For online matchmaking, we use a centralized matchmaking server to connect peers to each-other and to forward the peers’ network traffic.
 All connections utilize UDP and the QUIC protocol.

-In order to establish the peer connections we use a matchmaking server implemented in the bones_matchmaker crate.
-This server binds one UDP port and listens for client connections.
-Because QUIC supports mutliplexing connections, we are able to handle any number of clients on a single UDP port.
+The matchmaking server is implemented in the bones_matchmaker crate.
+It binds to a single UDP port and listens for client connections.
+QUIC’s multiplexing capabilities allow the server to handle any number of clients on this single port.

 Cons:

-• It adds an extra network hop between peers, increasing latency.
+• Additional network hop between peers, potentially increasing latency

 §Matchmaking Protocol